What is radioactive pollution?

 - The waste materials produced in the mining, enrichment, and fission of U-235 inside the reactor are collectively called nuclear wastes.
 For solutions to nuclear pollution, select the proper reagents and procedures that minimize the volume and toxicity of radioactive wastes.

-- Non-radioactive elements are never mixed with radioactive materials to increases the pollution level of radioactive wastes.
+- Non-radioactive elements are never mixed with radioactive materials to increase the pollution level of radioactive wastes.